MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/working-with-managed-desktop/admin-support.md

 ## Additional resources
 - [User support for Microsoft Managed Desktop](end-user-support.md).
 - [Support for Microsoft Managed Desktop](../service-description/support.md).
-- If you already subscribe to Microsoft Managed Desktop, you can find detailed procedures, process flows, work instructions, and FAQs in the Microsoft Managed Desktop Admin Guide in the **Online resources** page under Microsoft Managed Desktop section of the **Tenant administration** menu in [Microsoft Endpoint Manager](http://endpoint.microsoft.com/).
+- If you already subscribe to Microsoft Managed Desktop, you can find detailed procedures, process flows, work instructions, and FAQs in the Microsoft Managed Desktop Admin Guide in the **Online resources** page under the **Microsoft Managed Desktop** section of the **Tenant administration** menu in [Microsoft Endpoint Manager](http://endpoint.microsoft.com/).